Battle of Northam

 The Battle of Northam, sometimes known as the Two Battles of Northam, (Note: Some historians describe the Battle of Cynuit as the first Battle of Northam.
-Nick Arnold describes the Battle of Northam as two battles on the same day.) were fought around Northam Parish, Devon in 1069 between a Norman force led by Brian of Brittany and an Anglo–Saxon army commanded by Godwin and Edmund, two sons of the late English king Harold Godwinson.
+Nick Arnold describes the Battle of Northam as two battles on the same day.) was fought around Northam Parish, Devon in 1069 between a Norman force led by Brian of Brittany and an Anglo–Saxon army commanded by Godwin and Edmund, two sons of the late English king Harold Godwinson.
 The Normans inflicted heavy casualties on the Saxons and forced them to retreat from Devon.

 Background

 On 14 October 1066, the English king, Harold Godwinson, was defeated and killed at the Battle of Hastings by the Duke of Normandy (known as William the Conqueror) and his forces.
 Although William had won the battle, it took several years for the Normans to consolidate their rule over England, with William facing a series of rebellions and border skirmishes in Dover, Exeter, Hereford, Nottingham, Durham, York and Peterborough.
 The problem for William was that he simply did not have the troops to enforce his will north of the Humber or in the West of England.
 (Note: The historian Paul Dalton suggests that the bulk of William's army, at this time, was stationed in southern England and the Welsh marches building castles.)
 The lack of overall control by William empowered many members of Harold's family to continue the fight against Norman rule.
 This included the likes of Harold's mother Gytha and his sons Godwin, Edmund, and Magnus by Harold's wife Edith.
 (Note: Edith's marriage was described as more danico (in the Danish fashion) which means unblessed by the church.
 By church law concubinage would not have been legally ratified, however it was largely acknowledged by custom.)